effector/effector/src/content/docs/en/conventions/naming.md

 ## Event naming

-There is no any real preferred rules on that.
+There are no any real preferred rules on that.
 But the proposal is to name events, which directly trigger store updates like it has already done in the past.

 ```js
 const emailChanged = createEvent();